athifongoqa/ambient-BE/README.md

 - Secure authentication and authorisation with JSON Web Tokens
 - API for users and shows endpoints
 - Websockets for audio streaming and chat functionality
-- Unit, Integration, and End-to-End tests
+- Unit & Integration tests
 - API documnetation using Swagger
 - Deployed using Google Cloud Platform's Cloud Run